Rido ward: Geography

-Politics

-Rido is an active polling area during elections, and recent reports from August 2025 mention early results from a federal constituency by-election within the ward.

 Security

 As was In July 2021, over 100 pupils were kidnapped from a secondary school in the Chikun LGA, of which Rido is a part.
 Here come recently in October 2025, Rido Ward, continues to face persistent security challenges, primarily from the banditry, kidnapping, and street crime.
 While the state government and security agencies report some successes against criminal elements, widespread voter apathy during August 2025 by-elections highlighted that many residents remain fearful due to ongoing incidents.